freebasic/fbfrog/readme.txt

 To do:

-- CPP errors when re#defining C keywords because it only accepts TK_ID as #define id

 - @response files instead of *.fbfrog files
 	+ command line = preset, same syntax, same parser, good for serious testing, good for sharing, good for quick copy/paste tests...